 Determine if the course has been evaluated by the U-M Office of Undergraduate Admissions Credit Evaluators.
-If it has, it will be listed on the LSA Transfer Equivalencies web page with information on if and how it transfers to U-M.
+If it has, the course will be listed on the Transfer Equivalencies web page with information on if and how it transfers to U-M.

-If you would like the course to count as a Sociology pre-req, requirement, major elective, minor course, or sub-plan elective, submit a course petition form along with a current syllabus (complete with a reading list and weekly topics) to firstname.lastname@example.org.
+If you would like SOC DEPT or STATS 201X credits to count as a Sociology prerequisite, stats requirement, upper-level major elective, minor course, or sub-major elective, submit a course petition form along with a current syllabus (complete with a reading list and weekly topics) to firstname.lastname@example.org.
 The Director of Undergraduate Studies will evaluate the petition and syllabus.
-If approved, you will be able to count the transfer course as a Sociology requirement by department exception.
+If approved, the transfer course will count as a Sociology requirement via department exception.

 - A maximum of 15 Soc transfer credits may be counted toward the major.
-A maximum of 6 Soc transfer credits can count toward the LJSC or SHM minor, subject to departmental approval.
-The College of LSA has specific rules about the number of credit hours that may be transferred toward the bachelor’s degree.
+A maximum of 6 Soc transfer credits can count toward the LJSC or SHM minors.
+The College of LSA has specific rules about the number of credit hours that may be transferred toward the overall bachelor’s degree.

 Can courses that are taken online count for transfer credit?